When does the right to counsel become available to an individual?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

 The right to counsel becomes available to an individual when they are charged with a crime.
-This principle is rooted in the Sixth Amendment of the United States Constitution, which guarantees the right to an attorney for individuals facing criminal charges.
-While the right to counsel is implicated at various stages of the legal process, it is specifically triggered when formal charges are filed.
+This is established under the Sixth Amendment of the United States Constitution, which guarantees defendants the right to assistance of counsel in criminal prosecutions.

 Subscribe